What does a Logistics Manager do?

 “This is a great place to work to start a career and get trained in retail management.”

 “Really enjoyed my work and the clients and most of the people I worked with.”

 “Package is not the best in the industry Cannot work from home Cut down many welfare”

 “I found my time there in a great environment was a pleasure going to work daily.”

 “Ultimately your salary is worth less with a 10 hr minimum so compensation and PTO didn't really make it any better.”

 Frequently asked questions about the role and responsibilities of logistics managers

 The typical workday of a logistics manager includes working in purchasing, where they choose and order the products that a company sells.
 They may also be involved in evaluating current distribution processes, making recommendations to improve the efficiency of fulfilling orders while also increasing revenue.

-The best part about being a logistic manager is that they're important to a business because they assist with improving efficiency, so it's a career that is likely to continue to increase in demand.
+The best part about being a logistics manager is that they're important to a business because they assist with improving efficiency, so it's a career that is likely to continue to increase in demand.
 Becoming a logistics manager requires good networking skills and ample product research skills.

 Working as a logistics manager requires good attention to detail to avoid mistakes.
 One of the challenges of this job is that it can be stressful at times because the company relies on the logistics manager to improve operations.
-Businesses also rely on logistics managers to source products at a competitive price.
+Businesses also rely on logistics managers to source products at competitive prices.